apache/iceberg-rust/README.md

 [iceberg-catalog-rest link]: https://crates.io/crates/iceberg-catalog-rest
 [iceberg-catalog-rest release docs]: https://docs.rs/iceberg-catalog-rest

+## Supported Rust Version

+Iceberg Rust is built and tested with stable rust, and will keep a rolling MSRV(minimum supported rust version).
+The current MSRV is 1.77.1.

+Also, we use unstable rust to run linters, such as `clippy` and `rustfmt`.
+But this will not affect downstream users, and only MSRV is required.

 ## Contribute

 Apache Iceberg is an active open-source project, governed under the Apache Software Foundation (ASF).
 We are always open to people who want to use or contribute to it.
 Here are some ways to get involved.